yamtl/yamtl.github.io/README.md

 ### Release notes

+#### 0.0.9-SNAPSHOT

+* During impact analysis of deltas, objects are added to the typeExtend when processing dirty objects and not when processing dirty features.
+* Actions of out elements initialized to null by default.
+* When undoing trafo steps, out elements are traversed when they have undo actions only.
+* In MatcherUtil: to identify which trafoSteps are affected by featureCalls, YAMTL understands the plural of featureNames, in case the name of the getter is different from the name of the feature.

 #### 0.0.8-SNAPSHOT

 * FIX: Derived features were unset when re-executing transformation steps in propagation mode.
 This is no longer the case.